Chickenpox in kids – help is at hand

 If your child comes down with chickenpox just before you’re about to jet off on holiday, what should you do?

-Then once your child’s spots have crusted over, it couldn’t be easier to organise a ‘fit to fly’ letter, via ZoomDoc’s speedy online service.
+In the event that you end up getting stuck, first and foremost check with your airline and travel insurance, as you’ll need to move or cancel your flight.
+Then, once your child’s spots have crusted over, it couldn’t be easier to organise a Chickenpox recovery fit to fly certificate, via ZoomDoc’s speedy online service.

-Once you’ve ordered the letter, you’ll need to upload a 30-second video of your child’s face, neck and arms, showing the spots that have fully scabbed over.
+- Once you’ve ordered the letter, you’ll need to upload a 30-second video of your child’s face, neck and arms, showing the spots that have fully scabbed over.
 These will be verified by a team of ZoomDoc doctors.
+Use the video below as a guide.

 If they’re confident the child is no longer contagious with chickenpox they’ll issue a formal letter saying so.